This post may contain affiliate links.

-The Hoi An Pottery Village is a stand-alone attraction just outside town but within easy reach by push bike, scooter or taxi.
+The Hoi An Pottery Village is a stand-alone attraction just outside the town of Hoi An, but within easy reach by push bike, scooter or taxi.
 The villagers have been traditionally involved in pottery for centuries and the craft continues today.
 The Thanh Ha village has been turned into a tourist attraction but in a very nice, low-key, way.
 There’s absolutely nothing shouting “tourist trap” here.
 We visited primarily for the children to try a pottery class, we’d read that there were pottery lessons available but searching online wasn’t showing us how to book them.
 So we just got on our bikes and went to find out.

 Hoi An Pottery Village, Thanh Ha

 Watch our video below, or read, either is fine, both would be great.

 On approaching the village you’ll see a ticket booth on the right hand side of the road.
 Visitors buy a ticket to the village ( a dollar or so, kids are free) and can then freely to wander the houses and workshops.
 Many villagers will be busy making pots and ocarinas, they’ll either invite you in or you can just watch a while.
 The kids made pots on a potter’s wheel in 2 homes, painted a terracotta mask and each made a little dog-shaped ocarina.
 There is no charge.
 We bought their creations for just 1 dollar each by way of a tip for the villagers who had been so kind and patient with them.
 The painted mask and one of the pots came to us with no additional charge after we’d bought a coffee from that particular lady.
 The pots aren’t fired, you can take them home straight away.

 You can take your bikes in to the village and park up near the river, there’s no charge.

 The terracotta museum on site is pretty spectacular, this carries an additional admission fee, higher than the village admission but well worth it.
 All admission charges are low and good value.